Clarksville, Mississippi: History

 A public meeting of Natchez citizens on June 13, 1797 recommended Anthony Hutchins for territorial Governor.
 In 1798 President John Adams appointed Clark to be a judge for the Mississippi territory.
 Also the subject was given the rank of Lieutenant Colonel when the Adams County militia was organized on October 25, 1798.

 When the elder Clark died in 1800 he had become deeply involved in the politics, of the Mississippi Territory with the younger Clark handling his New Orleans business.
 His considerable holdings were inherited by his nephew, Daniel J. Clark Jr., who replaced Evan Jones as the United States ambassador to French Louisiana, became one of the wealthiest English-speaking citizens in New Orleans and the first Delegate from the Territory of Orleans elected to the United States House of Representatives.
 He was also involved in the Burr conspiracy, and once wounded William C. C. Claiborne, the first territorial governor of Mississippi, in a duel.

 Clarksville appeared on a map of the Mississippi Territory in 1804, and continued to appear on some maps and was mentioned in records until the late 1800s.
 The river landing is referenced in newspaper navigation notices in 1870.

 In the census of 1805, the population of Clarksville was two white males over 21, two whites males under 21, two white females, and 130 slaves.
+In 1840, just after the great Natchez tornado, lawyer John T. McMurran bought half of Clarksville Plantation and later renamed it to Riverside Plantation.

 Two cemeteries were located near Clarksville.
 The Riverside Cemetery was a short distance west of Clarksville, and was used between 1835 and 1860.
 The cemetery is overgrown with vegetation, but the markers of several graves are still visible.
 The Clarksville Cemetery is located north of the settlement, and contains grave markers from as recent as 1988, indicating that the cemetery continued to be used long after Clarksville ceased to exist.

 Access to the former settlement is by Fort Adams Main Street, a dirt road which runs south from Fort Adams, then east along the north bank of Clark Creek.
 Several cottages and hunting lodges are located nearby, though nothing remains of Clarksville.

 The plantation of the Clarks is within the natural area called Clark Creek State Park, but no historic interpretation exists at the site.